MikeLockz/plg-otel-observability-stack/docs/architecture.md

 ## 1. Component Overview

-The stack consists of four primary components, each containerized and managed by Docker Compose:
+The stack consists of five primary components, each containerized and managed by Docker Compose:

 *   **LXC Container**: The host environment for the entire stack.
 It provides the isolated Linux system where Docker is run.
 All stack ports are mapped to this container's IP address.
 *   **Application**: Any external application running in a separate container or virtual machine.
 It is configured to send telemetry data (metrics, logs, and traces) to the OpenTelemetry Collector.
 *   **OpenTelemetry Collector (otel-collector)**: The central data ingestion endpoint.
-It receives telemetry data in OTLP format (gRPC or HTTP), processes it, and routes it to the appropriate backend (Prometheus for metrics, Loki for logs).
+It receives telemetry data in OTLP format (gRPC or HTTP), processes it, and routes it to the appropriate backends.
 *   **Prometheus**: A time-series database that scrapes and stores metrics data from the OTel Collector.
 It is optimized for fast querying and alerting on numerical data.
 *   **Loki**: A log aggregation system designed to store and query logs efficiently.
 It indexes metadata about logs rather than the full log content, making it cost-effective.
+*   **Grafana Tempo**: A high-volume, distributed tracing backend.
+It stores and queries traces received from the OTel Collector.
 *   **Grafana**: The visualization layer.
-It connects to Prometheus and Loki as data sources, allowing you to create dashboards, explore data, and set up alerts.
+It connects to Prometheus, Loki, and Tempo as data sources, allowing you to create dashboards, explore data, and set up alerts.

 ## 2. Data Flow